 Nearly everything about animals is endearing: their enthusiasm for life, the way they look at you, and even their irritating quirks.
 They don’t care whether you’ve had a bad day, what you look like, what kind of person you are, the job you have, or how much money you make.
 All a pet asks from you is food, love, and care—nothing more, nothing less.
 So long as you can meet their most basic needs, they will be your friend forever.

-In fact, animals have been found to have such a soothing, joyful presence that animal therapy is now a common and popular treatment method.
+Animals have been found to have such a soothing, joyful presence that animal therapy is now a common and popular treatment method.
 Animals, from dogs and cats to birds and horses, help individuals with mental and physical conditions.
-They can:
+Here are five therapeutic benefits of animal therapy:

 - Increase activity through movement and play

-- Assuage loneliness through companionship and social interaction
+- Prevent loneliness through companionship and social interaction

 - Improve overall wellbeing